au-ts/cogent/docs/antiquote.rst

 or a tuple, then we have to have at least two pairs of parentheses, the inner one for the tuple, and the outer one for antiquotation.

-Functions defined using antiquotation have to be parametrically polymorphic or monomorphic. ``$id`` is needed for poly-functions only.
+Functions defined using antiquotation can be parametrically polymorphic, ad hoc polymorphic or monomorphic.
-The reason behind it is, a mono-function will be generated to a C function with exactly the same name (modulo unsupported identifier characters), thus the function name will stay intact.
+``$id`` is mostly needed by poly-functions only. [#id-mono]_ The reason behind it is, a mono-function will be generated to a C function with exactly the same name (modulo unsupported identifier characters), thus the function name will stay intact.
 For a